45th Infantry Division (United States): World War II

-Throughout 1942, it continued this training at Camp Barkeley, Texas, before moving to Fort Devens, Massachusetts, to undergo amphibious assault training in preparation for an invasion of Italy.
+Throughout 1942, it continued training at Camp Barkeley before moving to Fort Devens, Massachusetts, to undergo amphibious assault training in preparation for an invasion of Italy.
 It then moved to Pine Camp, New York briefly for winter warfare training, but was hampered by continuously poor weather.
 In January 1943 it moved to Fort Pickett, Virginia, for its final training.
 The division, now commanded by Major General Troy H. Middleton, a Regular Army soldier and highly distinguished World War I veteran, moved to the Hampton Roads Port of Embarkation's Camp Patrick Henry to await combat loading on the transports.

 The division's two combat commands, the 89th and 90th Infantry Brigades, were inactivated in 1942, as the Army favored smaller and more versatile regimental and battalion-level commands for the new conflict.
 The 45th Infantry Division was then based around the 157th, 179th, and 180th Infantry Regiments.
 Also assigned to the division were the 158th, 160th, 171st, and 189th Field Artillery Battalions, the 45th Signal Company, the 700th Ordnance Company, the 45th Quartermaster Company, the 45th Reconnaissance Troop, the 120th Engineer Combat Battalion, and the 120th Medical Battalion.